Article

 When running an elementary classroom, preparation is everything.
 Staying at the top of your game is a priority when in a class full of wiggly kids.
 Check out these top five timesaving, lesson-planning tips.

 Looking for more tips, tricks, and ideas to keep you on track and prepared for a successful year?
-Check out our blog for more classroom management and teacher tips.
+Consider learning more about other classroom management strategies such as prioritizing student relationships and motivating students.